Introduction

 Technique or Treatment

-Before beginning the procedure, the physician should determine how many attempts are made (usually only 1 or 2) and, if planning more than 1 attempt, what technique should be used for the subsequent attempt.
-If unsuccessful after 1 or 2 attempts, further attempts should be aborted, and the patient should be referred to an otolaryngologist.
-Consider examining the contralateral ear and nose for other foreign bodies, particularly in children.[13]
-In a 2020 study, 75% of EAC foreign bodies could be removed in the outpatient setting or emergency department, with 23% requiring general anesthesia in the operating room.[14]
+Before starting the procedure, the physician should decide how many attempts will be made, typically limited to 1 or 2.
+If more than 1 attempt is planned, the physician should determine which technique will be used for the subsequent attempt.
+Further attempts should be discontinued if the procedure remains unsuccessful after 1 or 2 tries, and the patient should be referred to an otolaryngologist.
+The opposite ear and nose must be checked for any foreign bodies, especially in pediatrics.
+A 2020 study found that 75% of foreign bodies in the EAC may be removed in outpatient settings or emergency departments, while 23% required removal in an operating room under general anesthesia.[21]

 Specific Techniques